When it comes to sustainability, the future looks bright!

 The usage of digital reporting tools will change the way companies conduct sustainability reporting, shifting the move from Excel sheets to smart, dedicated software.

-The process will be more streamlined and efficient.
-And the time taken to complete reports will be reduced significantly, allowing companies to focus on improving their core business activities instead of spending time writing reports.
+The process will be streamlined and efficient, allowing companies to focus on improving their core business activities instead of spending time writing reports.

 This will help organisations better measure their results and make smarter decisions about how to improve their sustainability practices.

-A report by ABB found that 96% of decision-makers believe that digitalization is “essential to sustainability” and between 2020-2023, $7 trillion is projected as the global spend on digital transformation projects.
+A 2022 report by ABB found that 96% of decision-makers believe that digitalisation is “essential to sustainability” and between 2020-2023, $7 trillion is projected as the global spend on digital transformation projects.

 The U.S. Securities and Exchange Commission is proposing stricter rules with a common benchmark for how sustainable investment products are labeled, marketed and reported.